webhooq/webhooq/README.md

 ```

-Using Webhook
+Using Webhooq
 -------------

-API usage is documented in USAGE.md
+API usage is documented in API-USAGE.md